[[updated October 16, 2017]]

 Each episode is like an informative blog post with tons of extra useful details.
 Tyler prompts his guests to provide hands-on tips, whether it comes to Snapchat for business, live video marketing, or productivity tools.

-Why You Should Listen: To always learn something new about growing your business.
+Why You Should Listen: To apply social media practices to your business.

 Which marketing podcasts do you think should have been on this list?